A patient who may require an intervention that is covered by a CPF clinical policy should discuss this with their GP if they are concerned.

 - Medical Director CCS: Dr David Vickers - Medical Director and Consultant Paediatrician, Cambridgeshire Community Services NHS Trust.

-The Forum meets bi-monthly.
+The Forum meets bi-monthly - 2020 dates below.
 New policies are developed when the need arises, either as a result of issues arising within Cambridgeshire and Peterborough CCG, a result of new evidence becoming available, or as a result of guidance from the National Institute for Health and Clinical Excellence (NICE).
 All policies are regularly reviewed and are revised to incorporate recent evidence as appropriate.

 What if I don't agree with the policy or how it's been applied?